 Social media and addiction are far too connected, and as Instagram has been increasing its censorship of content, the connection is weakening.
 The social media platform is now banning hashtags for drug-related content in an attempt to prevent prevalence of drug use and even sales through its platform .
 At Banyan Treatment Centers, we support these efforts of removing drug-related content from social media.
 It is a step in the right direction, though further addiction treatment is needed to help people fully find sobriety.

 Social media has found its way into many aspects of our lives, and sadly, Instagram’s influence is growing.
 Many people even buy and sell items through Instagram – including drugs.
 The platform’s removal of drug-related hashtags stops the sale of these drugs through its platform , helping to prevent the worsening of addiction.
 Hashtags such as #fentanyl, #opiates, and #ketamine no longer produce posts, helping to keep users from finding drugs through the platform.

 In addition to banning these tags, Instagram is also making it easier for users to flag inappropriate content, such as content related to drugs or sales.
 This will hopefully lessen the link between social media and addiction, making the platform a safer, more sober space.

 Putting an end to drug-related posts on Instagram is a step in the right direction to fight the growth of addiction in the country.
-Those who are struggling with addiction need professional help from a drug addiction treatment center, such as our family of facilities at Banyan Treatment Center.
+Those who are struggling with addiction need professional help from a drug addiction treatment center, such as our family of facilities at Banyan Treatment Centers.